PrestaShop/ADR/0018-horizontal-migration.md

 #### Helpers

-Legacy helpers have bridges which adapt them to work with Symfony DI:
+Legacy helpers will have bridges to adapt them to work with Symfony DI.
+Here are some examples:

-- `HelperListConfiguration`: contains all the configuration needed by the `HelperList` to generate the SQL query and generate the HTML to pass to Smarty to be shown to the client
-- `HelperListConfigurator`: sets all variables to the `HelperList` from the `HelperListConfiguration` as an `Adapter`
+- `HelperListConfigurator`: configures a `HelperList` using a `HelperListConfiguration`
 - `ResetFiltersHelper` and `FiltersHelper`: these classes come from legacy to handle filters in the list, and the reset of these filters
 - `HelperListBridge`: this class is a bridge to use a helper list to render the list in the Controller

-In the `Helper` namespace, we will also create a folder named `HelperListCustomizer` to customize the SQL query for the list by extending the `HelperListBridge` and overriding the `getList` method.

-#### Smarty

-We will find all parts responsible for generating HTML from Smarty in the Smarty folder and return a generated Response instance to the Symfony controller.
-To generate HTML from Smarty, we need many variables.

-To generate all these variables, we create six configurator classes, which are in charge of a part of the page:
+#### Smarty, context and layout

+Since we are using Smarty and not Twig, we need to handle context initialization and layout features (menu, header, etc) which in vertically migrated controllers are handled through LegacyLayoutAdminController.
+This will be done through a Kernel event listener called `InitControllerListener`.
+This means that horizontally migrated controllers will no longer initialize a fake AdminController.

+Getting rid of AdminController requires set up a high number of variables that were configured by it and required by the layout.
+These will be stored in a `ControllerConfiguration` object that will be initialized by configurator classes, each in charge of a setting up different parts of the page:

 - `BreadcrumbsAndTitleConfigurator`
 - `FooterConfigurator`